-As was mentioned above, most personal loans are unsecured – meaning you won't need to front any collateral.
-Instead, your loan approval will be contingent upon your credit score, income and other financial circumstances.
-If worse comes to worst, defaulting on your payments may negatively affect your credit score, but it won't cause you to potentially lose your home.
+As mentioned, most personal loans are unsecured – meaning no collateral is required.
+Instead, loan approval will be contingent upon your credit score, income and other financial circumstances.
+In a worst-case scenario, your credit score might suffer if you default on payments, but you won’t risk losing your home.

 When To Choose A Home Equity Loan

-Here are some common reasons you might want to consider a home equity loan:
+Here are some reasons you might consider a home equity loan.

 You Want A Lower Interest Rate

-Home equity loans tend to have lower interest rates than other types of loans.
-If you believe you can make on-time payments and are comfortable with the risk of losing your home if you don't, then this could be a good option for you.
+Home equity loans tend to have lower interest rates than personal loans.
+If you believe you can make on-time payments and are comfortable with the risk of losing your home, this loan option could be a good one for you.